ronan-s1/Anonymise-Script/README.md

 ## Usage

 ### The script accepts the following command-line arguments:
-- `--input` or `-i`: Specifies the input text to be processed.
+- `--input` or `-i`:
+Specifies the input text to be processed.
 If not provided, the script will open a vim text editor for you to enter the input interactively.

-- `--copy` or `-c`: If provided, the modified output will be copied to the clipboard.
+- `--copy` or `-c`:
+If provided, the modified output will be copied to the clipboard.

+- `--backtick or -bt`:
+If provided, the modified output will be wrapped with backticks (```).

 ### example
-This will process the input text "my input" and copy the modified output to the clipboard.
+This command will process the input text, wrap the modified output with backticks, and copy it to the clipboard.

 ```
-python3 main.py -i "my input" -c
+python main.py -i "<input>" -c -bt
 ```

 ### running script